 - Agave or honey – these will work as a substitute for sugar with a slightly different taste

-- Herbs – add mint, lavender, or even rosemary to the final mixture
+- Herbs – add fresh mint leaves, lavender, or even rosemary to the final mixture

 - Soda water – get a bubbly twist on lemonade using sparkling water